thewindghost/Bug-Bounty-Web/README.md

 sh clean_docker_not_using.sh && docker-compose build && docker-compose up -d
 ```

-### Note 2: Because updating code into README.md is quite time consuming, I made a tool to update all the code into it, and just click run.
-It will automatically create README.md synthesizing all the code in the folder.
+### Note 2: Since updating code into README.md is quite time consuming, I created a tool to update all code into it and just click run.
+It will automatically generate README.md summarizing all code in the folder.
 ```bash
 python.exe ./create_readme_md.py or python3 ./create_readme_md.py
 ```